 It’s a common scenario: after weeks without any major socializing, your skin suddenly decides to break out with acne the day before an important presentation, date, party or other significant event.

 We’ve all been there, and we’re all very aware that it isn’t fun.
 Trying to get rid of acne before a major event can be a seriously stressful experience.
 Beyond the stress, anxiety and frustration at your bad luck, there’s only one thought in your mind: How can I get rid of this acne fast?

 While there’s no miracle, overnight treatment for acne, there are things that you can do to deal with acne in the short term.
-From over-the-counter pimple treatments to home remedies, there are several useful, if not 100% effective, tactics to quickly minimize the appearance of acne.
+From over-the-counter pimple treatments to home remedies, there are several useful and effective tactics to quickly minimize the appearance of acne.

 Below, we’ve listed several of these tactics, as well as some of the science behind how these techniques can help you deal with acne outbreaks in the short term.

 To help you minimize your risk of dealing with a last-minute acne outbreak in the future, we’ve also listed some of the most effective long-term treatments for acne, from topical creams to a range of oral hormonal and retinoid medications.

 Before we get into techniques you can use to get rid of acne in the short term, let’s get one very important detail out of the way:

 Despite what cosmetic and skin care companies might tell you, there’s nothing you can do that will get rid of acne in just a few hours.
 Pimples take time to heal, and short of a major scientific miracle, there’s no way to speed up the healing process to that extent.

 However, there are techniques you can use to make your acne less obvious.
 These range from reducing the inflammation that acne causes to disguising your pimples using makeup and other products.